GDHex/promethiumv2/README.md

 ### Validate

 To verify that your node is live and synchronized, head to Telemetry and find your node.
-Note that this will show all nodes on the Stafi network, which is why it is important to select a unique name!
+Note that this will show all nodes on the promethium network, which is why it is important to select a unique name!

-If everything looks good, go ahead and click on "Validate" in Stafi-apps.
+If everything looks good, go ahead and click on "Validate" in promethium-apps.

 - **Payment preferences** - You can specify the percentage of the rewards that will get paid to you.
 The remaining will be split among your nominators.